momodi/jsonmomo/README.md

     cout << b_json["arr"] << endl;

 ### Benchmark
-I parsed a text file which has 300000 lines to Json Values, and then serialized them to strings and restored to another text file.
+I parsed 300000 lines to Json Values, and then I serialized them to restore to a text file.
 With jsonmomo, the cost time:

     **4.51s user 0.47s system 99% cpu 4.975 total**
 With jsoncpp, the cost time:

     **4.51s user 0.47s system 99% cpu 4.975 total**